 Normally, the completion of a course will include a final examination; however, it is the instructor's prerogative not to have an examination if the course organization is such that an examination is not appropriate.
 The official examination schedule will be published by the University Registrar each semester.

-This University Policy authorizes the Director of the Office of Continuing Education, Extension, and Summer Programs to provide a discount, not to exceed 50%, on the registration fee for courses offered by that office to be charged to any "qualified employee," as that term is defined in the policy.
+This Policy authorizes the Director of Continuing Education to provide a discount, not to exceed 50%, on the registration fee for courses offered by that office to be charged to any "qualified employee," as that term is defined in the policy.

-The University has an interest in inventions made by faculty, staff, or students that are conceived as a part of or as a result of University research or involve the use of University time, facilities, staff, or materials.
-Faculty, staff, and students must disclose their inventions to the University and avoid making private agreements that conflict with their University-related patent obligations.
+The University has an interest in inventions made by faculty, staff, or students that arise out of or that otherwise rely on (1) University research, (2) activities within the scope of the inventor's employment by the University or (3) the substantial use of University time, facilities, staff, or materials, University information not available to the public, or funds administered by the University.
+Faculty, staff, and students must disclose all inventions to the University and avoid making private agreements that conflict with their University-related patent obligations.
 Public disclosure of inventions is limited to protect patent rights, and prompt notification to the appropriate officials is necessary if publication or public use is planned.
-Inventors may request waiver of University rights in an invention.
-Otherwise, the University shares revenues from patents or inventions with the inventors, exclusive of royalties.
-The University Patent Committee is charged to make decisions including whether to seek patents on University inventions.
-Rights to copyrightable material are the property of the creator, except in the case of computer software, audiovisual material, or where a sponsored agreement requires otherwise.

 This policy sets standards for responsible use of the University website, web page format, accessibility, links to non-University websites, use of the University name and registered marks on the University website, hosting of websites for external entities, University data, and individual web pages on the University website.